arafatm/Book-Functional-Web-Dev-W-Elixir/README.md

 #### Wrapping Up

-### 5. Process Supervision For Recovery
+### 6. Process Supervision For Recovery

-## Part II — Add a Web Interface With Phoenix
+## Part III.
+Add a Web Interface With Phoenix

-### 6. Generate a New Web Interface With Phoenix
+### 7. Generate a New Web Interface With Phoenix

 #### Frameworks